haikalazhar197/online-to-do-app/README.md

 1. Go to firebase console and create project
 2. Under project settings click add app
 3. Copy the firebase sdk snippet and use this to initialize your app
-4. NOTE -- Requires cloud functions to work see Code at:
+4. NOTE -- Requires cloud functions to work see Code at: [Cloud Functions](https://github.com/haikalazhar197/online-to-do-cloud-functions)

 ## Built With